Hello I’m Thom Pham!

 4. Is there anything you can’t predict in a reading?

 A tarot reading reveals patterns and in that sense it predicts what is likely to come.
 Whenever I look at the patterns to come or draw a card for a future outcome, I will always focus on solutions to a given challenge.
-My reading will never leave you unempowered, miserable or wallowing in self pity nor will it leave you with an unrealistic sense of joy.
+My reading will never leave you unempowered, miserable or wallowing in self pity nor will it leave you with an unrealistic sense of joy, based on saying what the reader wants to hear.

 If you ask me : When will I get pregnant, married or die?
-I’ll answer NOW.
-WHAT can you do NOW? to get pregnant, married or confront your fears of death?
-I answer the Whens and the Whys with What.
-What is it that you can do?
+I’ll answer with : WHAT can you do NOW? to get pregnant, married or confront your fears of death?
+I answer the Whens and the Whys with What, « What you can do? »

 What is it that you can do to realign with Flow?
 In a state of Flow you either achieve all your desires effortlessly or you realign your desires to things that are more serving.
 The Goal is Flow, and the Tarot is a tool that can be used to achieve that.